Conservation Concepts – Video Series

 CONSERVATION CHALLENGES

-Shifting baselines: each generation accepts poorer environment, such as fishers accepting smaller catches comprising fewer and smaller fish, unaware of what was once possible.
+Shifting baselines: each generation accepts a poorer environment, such as fishers accepting smaller catches comprising fewer and smaller fish, unaware of what was once possible.

 Umbrella and flagship species.
 Umbrella species: protect the high profile species, such as the bittern, and numerous other species gain from sharing the umbrella.